Page Content

 As a resident, you'll have the opportunity to be a part of:

-The Orthopedic Diversity Committee drives several initiatives to make our department more diverse and inclusive.
-One of our goals is to recruit and retain outstanding and diverse faculty, including minority and female candidates.
-In fact, over 50% of our incoming trainees (residents and fellows) in 2019 were women.
+The Orthopedic Belonging Committee drives several initiatives to make our department more inclusive.
+Our goal is to recruit and retain outstanding faculty, including minority and female candidates.
+In fact, 50% of our incoming trainees (residents and fellows) in 2019 were women.

 We have also developed a collaboration with Nth Dimensions where we host two students each summer for internships.
-Nth Dimensions is a nonprofit that addresses the dearth of women and underrepresented minorities (URMs) in orthopedic surgery.
+Nth Dimensions is a nonprofit that is dedicated to advancing medical education by developing and implementing specialized programs that provide resources, expertise, mentorship, and hands-on experience.

 For an ongoing look into the residency program, consider following us on Facebook, Instagram, and Twitter.
 Connect with many of our residents there too!